-3.1Synecdoche as a Trope
+3.1 Synecdoche as a Trope

 In Antiquity, synecdoche overlaps with the Aristotelian definition of metaphor, that is, it was treated as a part of metaphor.
 Nerlich(2010: 299) shows that 'neither the term trope nor the term synecdoche were as yet used by Aristotle but in his Poetics he distinguishes between four classes of metaphors, two types of which would later be included into the range of synecdoche: genus for species and species for genus.
-She adds that although the term trope was still not mentioned in the work of Quintus Cornificius, three of the figures of speech were to become the cornerstones of classical rhetoric, namely translaio ,denominatio and intellectio which can be equated with metaphor, metonymy and synecdoche respectively (Nerlich, 2010:299-300).
+She adds that although the term trope was still not mentioned in the wok of Quintus Cornificius three of the figures of speech were to become the cornerstones of classical rhetoric, namely translaio ,denominatio and intellectioh which can be equated with metaphor, metonymy and synecdoche respectively (ibid:299-300).

 Marcus Fabius Quintilian, the most influential author in the Latin tradition, was the first to talk about changes in meaning brought about by tropes.
 In his Institutio Oratoria, he treats synecdoche as one of the figures of speech which are of three double types: genus for species and vice versa, the part for the whole and vice versa, and the singular for the plural and vice versa (Mayer, 1993: 71).
-He also adds a fourth category, later called metalepsis(1), which consists in designating what precedes by what follows and what follows by what precedes (ibid:72; Burkhardt, 2001 as cited in Nerlich, 2010: 300).
+He also adds a fourth category, later called metalepsis(1), which consists in designating what precedes by what follows and what follows by what precedes (ibid:72; Burkhardt, 2001 as cited in Nerlich,2010: 300).
+Nerlich (2010: 300) clarifies the concept of synecdoche at this period in her claim that looking at the Latin tradition in general, synecdoche was defined as a trope which works on two levels: